 Asthma treatment is an enormous requirement in healthcare in Australia and the impact to the individual can be debilitating illness.
 Did you know that Asthma is the leading burdensome disease for children up to 15 years and in the top ten overall!
 And an enormous 1 in 10 Australians have asthma with 45% of these people have poorly controlled conditions.
-That’s pretty high.
+That’s quite high and there is more that can be done with regards to treatment than medications.

 Osteopathy, asthma and assistance with breathing can be a wonderful way to work on this foundation need for breathing.